Contributing to CSP Kit

 // Required fields

-id: string; // Unique identifier (kebab-case)
+id: string; // Unique kebab-case identifier

 name: string; // Human-readable name

-category: ServiceCategory; // Service category
+category: ServiceCategory; // Category enum value

-description: string; // Brief description
+description: string; // 50-150 character description

-website: string; // Official website URL
+website: string; // Official service URL

-cspDirectives: CSPDirectives; // CSP requirements
+directives: CSPDirectives; // CSP requirements

-// Optional fields
+// Optional metadata

-notes?: string; // Additional notes
+notes?: string; // Implementation notes

 aliases?: string[]; // Alternative identifiers